CUBRID/cubrid-manual/en/admin/control.rst

         Specifies the ID of a database user to be added.
 The default value is **dba**.

-        The following example shows how to add a database of which name is *testdb* and user ID is *uid* to a CM user named *testcm*.
+        The following example shows how to add a database whose name is *testdb* and user ID is *uid* to a CM user named *testcm*.

         ::